 To determine kinetic parameters for an interaction in Biacore, binding is measured at a series of analyte concentrations and the resulting data is fitted to a mathematical model of the interaction.
 The most firmly established experimental format runs each analyte concentration in a separate cycle, regenerating the surface after each cycle (multi-cycle kinetics).
 More recently, an approach has been developed that injects all analyte concentrations in sequence in a single cycle, regenerating the surface if desired only at the end of the whole analysis (single-cycle kinetics).
 Single-cycle kinetics enables kinetic analysis for ligands that cannot be regenerated.

 In the multi-cycle approach to kinetic analysis, each sample concentration is injected in a separate cycle and the surface is regenerated (either by spontaneous dissociation or by in injection of regeneration solution) between cycles.
+The recommended assay set-up analyzes at least 5 analyte concentrations, at least one of which should be run in replicate as a check that the assay performance is consistent. |

 One or more zero-concentration samples. i.e. buffer, are also recommended to allow for double-referencing.
 This procedure subtracts the zero-concentration sensorgram (or the average of multiple zero-concentration sensorgrams) from the other curves in the data set to correct for artifacts that are not eliminated by reference subtraction.
 Double-referencing improves the robustness of the kinetic analysis, particularly when the response levels are low.